-If you wind the clock back to December last year, Nonito Donaire had just closed out a stellar year after walking through four top opponents en route to being voted 2012 fighter of the year.
-I am sure no one was predicting that in virtually a year’s time we would be watching Nonito Donaire fighting a nearly 38-year-old Vic Darchinyan.
+If you wind the clock back to December last year, Nonito Donaire had just closed out a stellar year, after walking through four top opponents, en route to being voted 2012 fighter of the year.
+I’m sure no one was predicting that in virtually a year’s time, we would be watching Nonito Donaire fighting a nearly 38-year-old Vic Darchinyan.
 Crazily enough, that’s exactly what happened.
 Even crazier is the fact that before being stopped in the ninth round last night, Darchinyan was clearly winning the fight.
-Now I am not trying to take anything away from Darchinyan when I say this but the fact that he was able to impose his will on Donaire for eight rounds, along with a few other things I noticed, tells me there is definitely something up with Donaire.
+Now I am not trying to take anything away from Darchinyan when I say this, but the fact that he was able to impose his will on Donaire for eight rounds, along with a few other things I noticed, tells me there is definitely something up with Donaire.

-Donaire did look as impressive as ever when he was finally able to drop Vic with a big left hook and follow it up with a vicious barrage of punches that stopped him in the ninth.
-The problem is that this was not meant to be tough fight, anything less then a lopsided KO win for Donaire was always going to raise questions.
-He wasn’t facing a young hungry up and comer or a reigning king of the division, he was in against a nearly 38-year-old man whom he had already knocked out six years ago while he was still in his prime.
+Donaire did look as impressive as ever when he was finally able to drop Vic with a big left hook, and follow it up with a vicious barrage of punches that stopped him in the ninth.
+The problem is, this was not meant to be tough fight, anything less then a lopsided KO win for Donaire was always going to raise questions.
+He wasn’t facing a young, hungry, up and comer or a reigning king of the division, he was in against a nearly 38-year-old man whom he had already knocked out six years ago, when he was still in his prime.
 Leading into the fight Darchinyan had lost two of his last four bouts and was not supposed to present much of a challenge at all.

-From the opening bell it was Darchinyan who was pressing the action and for eight long rounds Donaire didn’t really have an answer to what was being dished out.
-Donaire was by no means on the on wrong side of a beat down but he was not able to take control of the fight or land any significant shots until the ninth.
-It was like he was just fighting to survive and didn’t particularly want to be in there.
+From the opening bell it was Darchinyan who was pressing the action and for eight long rounds, Donaire didn’t really have an answer to what was being dished out.
+Donaire was by no means on the on wrong side of a beat down, but he was not able to take control of the fight, or land any significant shots until the ninth.
+It was like he was just fighting to survive and he didn’t particularly want to be in there.
 I think it is safe to say that after Darchinyan’s gallant efforts, he will get more from this loss then Donaire will get from his uninspiring victory.